MinChat-official/MinChat/remote/README.md

 Contains a JSON object of type `io.minchat.common.BuildVersion`, representing the latest stable version of the MinChat client.

-To update this file, run the `:remote:update` gradle task.

 ## changelog
 Contains a list of versions.